 It’s important to understand, however, that the study excluded patients with chromosome aberrations or fetal anomalies.
 In other words, low PAPP-A levels could still be an indication of chromosomal aberrations, unless otherwise ruled out.

 Because of the Harmony test and nuchal translucency (NT) screenings we had done, we knew (with 97% certainty) that our baby boy didn’t have any chromosome aberrations, and hence that the study’s conclusion would apply in our case.

 Low PAPP-A During Pregnancy

 My wife delivered our baby boy prematurely at 30 weeks and six days.
 He spent 57 days in the NICU of Northside Hospital.
-He is healthy and has developed just like a full-term baby.
+Today, he’s healthy and has developed just like a full-term baby.

-After his delivery, a pathologist inspected my wife’s placenta to confirm if there was anything wrong with it.
-Unfortunately, all tests were inconclusive, and we don’t know what caused Lucas’ premature delivery.
-PAPP-A was likely not the cause, but maybe an indication of another problem.
+After his delivery, a pathologist inspected my wife’s placenta to see if there was anything wrong with it.
+Unfortunately, all tests were inconclusive, so we still don’t know what caused Lucas’ premature birth.
+PAPP-A was likely not the cause, but it may have been an indication of another problem.

-Low PAPP-A – What You Can Do
+Low PAPP-A: What You Can Do

-Relax and don’t stress
+Relax and Don’t Stress

 More than genetic predisposition, the food you eat directly impacts the expression of your genes and the risk of inflammation in your body.